TillFleisch/ESPHome-Philips-Smart-Coffee/README.md

 The Wemos D1 Mini has a built in Voltage regulator, thus connecting it to the 5V provided by the mainboard is no problem.
 If you use a different ESP Module/Board please make sure it is 5V tolerant or use a Voltage regulator.
 Otherwise you might release magic smoke.

+# Communication protocol
+More information on the communication protocol used by this component can be found [here](protocol.md).

 # Related Work

 - [SmartPhilips2200](https://github.com/chris7topher/SmartPhilips2200) by [@chris7topher](https://github.com/chris7topher)